A local’s Guide to the Isle of Portland

 If history is not really ‘your thing’, perhaps a visit to one of the islands magnificent beaches is in order.
 World renowned Chesil beach stretches 18 miles from Portland to West Bay and is an impressive spectacle, regardless of the time of year.
 On a calm day enjoy a leisurely walk along the expanse of shingle bank or watch the waves crash onto the shoreline on a blustery day.
 To appreciate the sheer scale of this beautiful beach a trip to the viewing platform is the order of the day.
 From the Olympic rings statue, you can see the beach stretch into the distance and enjoy breath taking views over Weymouth Bay and the Fleet Lagoon.

 Church Ope Cove is Portland’s hidden gem and a favourite spot for local artists looking for a peaceful place to create.
 The sheltered and secluded cove is a situated at the bottom of a large flight of stairs, but the peace and tranquil setting is worth the added walk.
 Simply sit back, soak up the atmosphere and enjoy the sound of the waves as you while away an afternoon beside the pretty beach huts.
+Occasionally beach huts are available to buy – keep an eye out for these in the windows of Portland property agents.
 On your ascent be sure to take a moment to explore the abandoned church and the pirate’s graves stones.
 There’s also an old smugglers tunnel to investigate!

 One of our favourite places to visit on the island is the Tout Quarry Sculpture Park and nature reserve.
 Here you can seek out incredible sculptures and carvings hidden amongst the rocks, including the early work of renowned sculpture Anthony Gormley.
 There’s also an abundance of wildlife thanks to the unique limestone and grassland habitat.
 In the summer months butterflies, slow worms and lizards can all be found.